These girls with muscles may inspire more than the muscular men out there.Read article

-It sucks to spend months trying to figure out how to get a set of six-pack abs and nothing appears.
-You’re doing everything right; watching what you eat and training near-daily only to have a stubborn layer of fat clinging to the lower part of your abs.
+It sucks to spend months trying to figure out how to get abs, fixing your diet, altering your training, and nothing appears.
+You’re doing everything right; watching what you eat and training near-daily only to have a stubborn layer of fat clinging to the lower abs.

 There’s a handful of reasons why you only have a four-pack.
 For one, genetics dictate where you carry your fat, so blame the ‘rents.